I’ve Had My Baby - Now What?: Breastfeeding During the First Week

 How much milk does my baby actually need?

 A baby needs very little milk per feeding during their first few days of life.
-This is because they’re born full of meconium, which is that first poop.
+This is because they’re born full of meconium, which are those first few poops.
 This is a perfect fit for you, as your first milk, colostrum, is low in volume.
 The small amount you make is just the right amount for your baby.
-The amount the baby needs slowly increases, and as your milk makes the transition from the low volume colostrum, to the higher volume mature milk between day 3 and day 5, your baby’s needs go up as well.
+The amount your baby needs slowly increases, and as your milk makes the transition from the low volume colostrum, to the higher volume mature milk between day 3 and day 5, your baby’s needs go up as well.
 Nature works beautifully!

 I need to supplement my baby, what are my options?

 Sometimes, a baby may need to be supplemented with additional milk.
-There are many reasons for this - a baby has jaundice, is unable to latch onto mom’s breast, there is a delay to mom’s milk “coming in”, etc. When supplementation is necessary, it’s important to remember that you can use your own pumped milk.
-If you aren’t able to pump the amount you need, you can use donor breast milk instead.
+There are many reasons for this - a baby has jaundice, is not latching well, there is a delay in the parent’s milk “coming in”, etc. When supplementation is necessary, it’s important to remember that you can use your own pumped milk.
+If you aren’t able to pump the amount you need, you can use donor milk instead.
 Formula is the last resort option.
-There are various methods to use when supplementing your baby as well.
-You can supplement your baby at your breast using a supplemental nursing system, you can finger feed your baby, or cup/spoon feed your baby.
-A slow flow bottle is always an option as well and a lactation consultant can show you how to feed your baby a bottle in a breastfeeding-friendly manner.
+There are various methods to supplement your baby as well.
+You can supplement your baby at your chest/breast using a supplemental nursing system, you can finger feed your baby, or cup/spoon feed your baby.
+A slow flow bottle is always an option as well and a lactation consultant can show you how to feed your baby a bottle in a chest/breastfeeding-friendly manner.

 Holy moly, my boobs are like rocks!
 They hurt and I can’t get baby latched on, what can I do?